Is Whole Milk Healthy? Nutrition & Health Facts

 Does Whole Milk Make You Gain Weight?

-Any food could make you gain weight if not eaten in moderation.
-A potentially more helpful question may be “How else can whole milk help me maintain healthy habits?”
-Whole milk does contain more calories than low-fat or fat-free milk.
-The protein in foods made from whole milk, like yogurt or cheese, can help us feel fuller and more satisfied, which can in turn help curb your appetite.
-There are lots of ways to pair “produce & protein” for superb snack and meal ideas.
+Whole milk does contain more calories than low-fat or fat-free milk due to the higher fat content.
+However, the protein in whole milk, and foods made from it, like yogurt or cheese, can help us feel fuller and more satisfied, which can in turn help curb appetite.
+In fact, research suggets that drinking whole milk is not linked to unhealthy weight gain and may be beneficial for weight management in both children and adults.
+For a balanced plate, there are lots of ways to pair “produce & protein” for superb snack and meal ideas.
 Plus, there are other health benefits ─ dairy foods, including whole milk, can help with inflammation, immunity and gut health.

 Try a glass of whole milk for yourself or use whole milk in these delicious recipes: